spinnaker/spinnaker.github.io/guides/user/managed-delivery/CI-features/index.md

 %}

 A new section called "Pre-deployment" is now available in the UI.
 This section will surface pre-deployment steps like baking (for Debian packages only) or building.
-By clicking on "See details", you'll be taken to the CI view (see below), or a default job log which you can provide as a part of your implementation, see more [here](/guides/developer/extending/integrate-your-CI/#Surface-build-information-in-the-UI).
+By clicking on "See details", you'll be taken to the viewing CI details (see below), or a CI job log which can be provided as a part of the CI integration.

-## CI view in Spinnaker
+## Viewing CI details in Spinnaker

-We recently added the option to see CI details in Spinnaker, in a new `Builds` tab.
+We recently added the option to see CI details in Spinnaker, in a new "Builds" tab.
 It looks like this:
 {%
   include